janjiralakirankumar/DevOpsEssentials/README.md

 </details>

 ---------------------------------------------------------------------
-#### Once configured, do a smoke test to check if your credentials are valid and get access to AWS.
+#### Once configured, do a smoke test to check if your credentials are valid and got the access to AWS account.

-You can check using any one command
+You can check using any one command or both.
 ```
 aws s3 ls
 ```